 What is the interior design benefit of adding a mirror?

-Mirrors provide two design benefits in a space.
+Large mirrors provide two design benefits in a space.
 They make a room feel larger and brighter.
 A mirror causes images to bounce off of it from different angles.
 This in turn imparts a sense of space and depth to a room.

 This same effect applies to artificial and natural light.
 Making a room feel lighter and brighter as the light bounces off the mirror and into different parts of the room.